Embed Inc PIC Programmers Host Protocol Specification

 (Version 8, optional)

-between two display phases.
-The brightness and duration of each
+two display phases.
+The brightness and duration of each phase can

-phase can be set.
-This command resets the display to the
+be set.
+This command resets the display to the beginning of phase

-and the 0-15 brightness for phase 2 in the high 4 bits.
+the 0-15 brightness for phase 2 in the high 4 bits.
+Brightness of

-phase 1 and phase 2 respsectively.
-Each is an unsigned byte in
+and phase 2 respsectively.
+Each is an unsigned byte in units of

 If it is not desired to have the LED flash, then set both

-button on the target unit when both are present.
-The App LED
+on the target unit when both are present.
+The App LED can be used

-can be used as a prompt or confirmation of user button
+as a prompt or confirmation of user button activity.

 RUN: 48 <Vdd>